Lundbeck is a global pharmaceutical company working within brain diseases.Read more

 As a medium-sized pharmaceutical company, we share common values in the way we work worldwide and keep a clear focus in our R&D strategy.
 Research at Lundbeck is based on the efforts of our multi-disciplinary, empowered project teams, our in-house expertise in the brain disease area and our state-of-the-art technologies.
 We work in new, well-equipped laboratories.
 In each project team, we integrate our advanced knowledge in R&D disciplines with expertise in clinical practices and therapeutic needs.

-Our R&D organization is international and consists of more than 800 dedicated R&D staff.
-The research organization is located in Copenhagen, Denmark.
+Our R&D organization is international and consists of dedicated R&D staff.
+The research organization is located in Copenhagen and California.
 Development headquarters are also situated in Copenhagen, Denmark with clinical research and regulatory personnel spread worldwide.

 Respect for the individual